polleverywhere/sordid-dragon/README.md

 ====

 Remove flickering on desktops when elements are of different heights.

+In Firefox there are some bugs if something other than a child element is dragged onto one of the child elements.

 Add way to removing (turn off) for a given DOM element.